umano/AndroidSlidingUpPanel/README.md

 You can set a anchor point in the middle of the screen using `setAnchorPoint` to allow an intermediate expanded state for the panel (similar to Google Maps).

+You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.

 ### Implementation

 This code is heavily based on the opened-sourced [SlidingPaneLayout](http://developer.android.com/reference/android/support/v4/widget/SlidingPaneLayout.html) component from the r13 of the Android Support Library.
 Thanks Android team!